-- Use only cleaning agents to which the process-wetted materials are adequately resistant.
+- Use only cleaning agents to which the process-wetted materials are adequately resistant. - Observe the maximum permitted medium temperature for the measuring device →

 13.2 Measuring and test equipment

 Endress+Hauser offers a wide variety of measuring and test equipment, such as W@M or device tests.